kherud/jclingo/README.md

 If your system is not in the previous list, either

-- Feel free to create an issue with details about your OS and CPU
+- Feel free to create an issue with details about your OS and CPU.
 - Compile clingo yourself (see [this](https://github.com/potassco/clingo/blob/master/INSTALL.md#build-install-and-test)) and appropriately set the JVM argument `jna.library.path`, e.g. `java -Djna.library.path=/path/to/library`.

 This also applies if you get any errors of the kind: